Callum-Rakhit/Automated_Chimermarker_Processing/README.md

 # ChimerMarker output parser

+Simply clone this repository into "M:\CHIMERMARKER\" to restore

 This is a single script (chimerparse.R) which takes the .xlxs export from ChimerMarker and parses it into a simplified table with the key information.

 This is done through the Extraction ID value found in the file and searching specific rows that occur after the Extraction ID.